23 Aug 2007

 Bold Leaps - SME biz owners resource

 Bold Leaps is a magazine that is published by a friend of mine, and insofar, has been trying very hard to get this magazine into places, getting recognition for it as The Publication that is read widely by the SMEs in Singapore.
 I think that Bold Leaps - after being launched at the start of this year - has reached a milestone.
 Its nearing its 1st year anniversary and it is still around.
 Not that I had expected them to disappear, but starting a magazine in Singapore where the market is dominated by gargantuan publishers like SPH and Mediacorp, it makes creating a decent, useful magazine that SMEs can identify with - is not easy.
+The name of the magazine is it is aptly called - Bold Leaps really required a bold leap of faith to keep it going.
+Running my own SME, I know the insurmountable tasks when trying to create something virtually out of nothing.

 In the next 5 years to come, I am certain that with the current momentum that Bold Leaps has, and the strong collaborative alliances it has with the various strategic partners I believe that Bold Leaps will be able to leap from one milestone to the next.